Skip to main content

 Deploying your model in DataFrame mode

-• example_dataframe (DataFrame): Give Modelbit an example_dataframe with the same column names and types as the DataFrame your function expects.
-Modelbit uses this example to generate sample SQL code and transform inputs from SQL objects to DataFrames at runtime in production.
+• example_dataframe (pandas.DataFrame): Give Modelbit an example_dataframe with the same column names and types as the DataFrame your function expects.
+Modelbit uses this example to know the names of types of the columns to use when formatting DataFrames for the deployment in production.

-To deploy our example Scikit-Learn regression above, write:
+To deploy our example Scikit-Learn regression above, run:

 In this case, we reuse the training DataFrame X_train as the example_dataframe in the mb.deploy call because it is shaped exactly the way the deploy function expects its inputs.
 In cases like these, this is good practice.

-You can use modelbit.get_inference to call your DataFrame-mode model.
-Supply the dataframe as the data= parameter:
+Use modelbit.get_inference to call your DataFrame-mode model from Python environments.
+Supply the DataFrame as the data= parameter:

 import modelbit